 Installation of UFH

 This should be left to qualified installers recommended by the manufacturer of the UFH system and you must have “flow” control valves to ensure that the temperature never exceeds 27 degrees where the wood floor meets the screed or underlay.
 You cannot achieve this with thermostats.
+The best system is to have sensors fitted into the screed that will turn the system off if the surface temperature exceeds 27 degrees.

 There are so many UFH systems on the market today which means we cannot cover all aspects of UFH installation here.
 There are some relevant links and the main points to watch out for are: